JoshHill15/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+a token is needed to use a privateroute, it is obtained by entering the correct login/password and is stored in local storage.

 - [ ] What steps can you take in your web apps to keep your data secure?

+use https, use complex passwords, keep software up to date.

 - [ ] Describe how web servers work.

+browsers do a http request to the server, if the server accepts the request then the browser user can have access to the page if not, 404

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+create = post
+read = get
+update = put
+delete = delete

 ## Project Set Up